jseidl/hass-magic_areas/README.md

 Magic Areas allows you to specify if an area is `interior` or `exterior` which allows it to create Meta-areas which groups all entities from said areas into their respective meta-areas.

-Since the addition of `floors` to Home Assistant, Magic Areas now supports `floor` meta-areas in the same way as it does for the `exterior` / `inteiror` ones!
+Since the addition of `floors` to Home Assistant, Magic Areas now supports `floor` meta-areas in the same way as it does for the `exterior` / `interior` ones!

 Some features (such aggregation and groups) are available for meta-areas which allows you to control all your lights, media player devices, covers and climate devices of exterior areas, interior areas or whole floors in a single place.